 7.6.4.4 Customer Receipting Issue

-Due to the fact that the industry has not established a process for the FSR to verify a Customer’s payment and/or determine if the receipt shown is valid for the outstanding amount, the DNP request may be executed by the FSR.
+A FSR cannot verify a Customer’s payment and/or determine if the receipt shown is valid for the outstanding amount, therefore, the DNP request may be executed by the FSR.
 Under this circumstance, the FSR may inform the Customer that they need to contact their REP to arrange for reconnection of their service.

 7.6.4.5 Premise Access Issues